pungtas/pung.me/README.md

 <img src="./assets/tyron.png" alt="tyron" title="tyron-logo" width="400"/>
 </div>
 <div align="center">
- <p><b>Own your data, empower your world!</b></p>
+ <code>own your data, empower your world</code>
 </div>

 # $XSGD ZILHive Hackathon

-## Peer-to-peer donations between tyron.did decentralized identities
+## Peer-to-peer donations between digital identities

-In times when people need it the most, the first use case for @tyrondid self-sovereign identities will be peer-to-peer donations - help your community!
+In times when people need it the most, the first use case for Tyron self-sovereign identities will be peer-to-peer donations - help your community!

-A react native decentralized app, pung.me is a prototype that allows your digital identity to send Xfers's $XSGD to another 'domain.did' with no tyronzil transaction fee, paying only for Zilliqa gas, currently less than $0.12.
+A react native decentralized app, pung.me is a prototype that allows your digital identity to send Xfers's $XSGD to another 'domain.did' with no transaction fee, paying only for Zilliqa gas.

 Donation campaign codes, e.g. 'covid-aid', get registered in your DID contract with a duration of 1 week.

-Read the user-owned DID smart contract [here](https://github.com/julio-cabdu/tyronZIL-js/blob/master/src/lib/blockchain/smart-contracts/didc.scilla).
+Find the latest version of the user-owned DIDxWallet smart contract [here](https://github.com/pungtas/smart-contracts.tyron/blob/main/DID/DIDdapps/DIDxWallet.tyron.scilla).

 ```
 expo start